From health insurance information to patient safety, find it all here.

 Medically Indigent Assistance

-Patients who have catastrophic medical care bills with income over 200 percent of the federal poverty guideline may receive medically indigent assistance on balances over $5,000.
+Patients who have catastrophic medical care bills with income under 200 percent of the federal poverty guideline may receive medically indigent assistance on balances over $5,000.